turibe/swi-prolog-z3/README.md

 ### Enumerated types

-Finite-domain enumerated types are "sticky", and are declared with
+Finite-domain enumerated types are "sticky" in Z3, and are declared with
 ```
 z3_declare_enum(+enum_name, +values_list)
 ```
 For example, `z3_declare_enum(fruit, [apple, banana, pear])`.
 The associated declarations can be listed with `z3_enum_declarations`.
-To clear them, we have to reset the entire Z3 context, with `z3_reset_context` (low-level), `z3_reset` (for `z3.pl`), or `reset` (for `stateful_repl.pl`).
+To clear them, we must reset the entire Z3 context, with `z3_reset_context` (low-level), `z3_reset` (for `z3.pl`), or `reset` (for `stateful_repl.pl`).

 ### Utilities/shortcuts